HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_15.jpg)

-Fix the strap using the holders you cut from the template.
+Thread the strap through the friction clips.
+Pass the friction clips through the holes in the shield from the back side of the shield to the front.

 ---